coenttb/coenttb-com-server/Sources/Coenttb/Blog/Posts/domain-modeling-1-en.md

 The two layers are the Library code as the Foundation, and the public interface that developers will actually use.

-Let's look at how we can solve this, with my [coenttb-mailgun](https://github.com/coenttb/coenttb-mailgun) library as an example.
-The approach is surprisingly straightforward:
+Let's look at at a real life example, with [coenttb-mailgun](https://github.com/coenttb/coenttb-mailgun).

 ## Layer 1: Library code